The page for smartphones is this place

 1. 3.Formulate scenarios and conduct qualitative analysis

-Formulate certain scenarios and assess developments in climate change-related risks in each sector.
+Formulate certain scenarios and assess developments in climate change-related risks in each sector

-Important factors associated with risks and opportunities in each sector
+1. Important factors associated with risks and opportunities in each sector

 Policy Introduction and/or heightening of carbon tax Introduction and/or heightening of carbon tax Introduction and/or heightening of carbon tax

-Legal Strengthening of environment-related building regulations Tightening of GHG emission regulations Tightening of GHG emission regulations
+Legal Tightening of GHG emission regulations Tightening of GHG emission regulations Strengthening of environment-related building regulations

-Reputational - - Higher customer awareness regarding the need to address environmental concerns
+Reputational Higher customer awareness regarding the need to address environmental concerns - -

 Technology - Transition to electric vehicles -